modulus100/loan/README.md

 Java loan app is based on gradle version 6.6.1 and java version v11.
 This example shows how to use the mediator pattern with https://github.com/sizovs/PipelinR library.
-.Net version https://github.com/jbogard/MediatR This library is quite useful when you want to apply CQRS pattern for your api or/and want to get of huge services.
+.Net version https://github.com/jbogard/MediatR This library is quite useful when you want to apply CQRS pattern for your api or/and want to get rid of huge services.

 ## Run by Gradle ##